1mache/PPM-ray-tracer/README.md

 ## In more detail

-- There is no dependencies in the project, it writes raw pixel data into binary/text files.
+- There are no dependencies in the project, it writes raw pixel data into binary/text files.
 - The only object in the world is a sphere since, of all 3D objects spheres have the simplest mathematical formula for checking intersection.
 - There are 3 Materials:
 #### Matte objects (Lambertian)